 - Start by pulling out several feet of yarn from the skein.

-- Heat up your glue gun and place about a 1″ bead of glue.
+- Heat up your glue gun and grab your scissors.

-- Place the end of the chenille yarn over the bead of glue; press and hold until set.
+- Place the end of the chenille yarn over the bead of glue.

 - Loop the yarn around the wreath form several times.